CINEIMPACT – International Film Winter Academy

 Through a tailored-made and hands-on filmmaking program, participants will be guided in this cognitive-creative journey by the following confirmed tutors:

-- Ionuţ Piţurescu – film director and producer; Dr. in Sociology and Visual Anthropology, coordinator of the Center for Innovation, Development and Film.
-Among his films, “Quest” (Romania, 32 min) premiered in Cannes IFF, winning Quinzaine des Realisateurs Award at 63rd Cannes Film Festival, while his feature “Borders” (Romania, Denmark, Burma) was chosen among best world projects in the official selection of Cinefondation Atelier at 68th Cannes Film Festival
+- Ionuţ Piţurescu – director, scriptwriter and producer; Dr. in Sociology and Visual Anthropology, coordinator of the Center for Innovation, Development and Film.
+Among his cinema work, “Quest” (Romania, 32 min) premiered in Cannes IFF, winning Quinzaine des Realisateurs Award at 63rd Cannes Film Festival, while his feature “Borders” (Romania, Denmark, Burma) was chosen among best world projects in the official selection of Cinefondation Atelier at 68th Cannes Film Festival

 - Sorin Gociu – cinematographer, photographer and producer.
 The documentary “Don’t get me wrong” filmed by Sorin Gociu and directed by Adina Pintilie (recently winning the Golden Bear at IFF Berlin), has been selected to participate in over 50 international festivals, including Locarno International Film Festival, winning the Golden Dove Award at Leipzig International Film Festival, etc

-- Alina Matache – film producer and story-editor, with 15+ years of experience in Corporate Program Management.
+- Alina Matache – producer, consultant and story-editor, with 15+ years of experience in Corporate Program Management.
 Alina produced 18 films within Cineimpact International Film Academy, working with students from 20+ countries.
 Several of the films produced by Alina have been selected in important film events and festivals such as LisbonDocs Film Forum, East Silver, Astra Film Festival, etc.

 During the field research, development, production and post-production of the films, the participants will be inspired by support courses held by invited experts.
 The film’s authors will be tutored in building optimal development strategies for their new and/or work-in-progress film projects.